There are two types of test available to Lincolnshire residents:

-These tests can identify people who don't have COVID-19 symptoms but who are infectious.
-They detect cases quickly so positive cases can isolate immediately, breaking chains of transmission.
+Rapid lateral flow tests identify people who don't have COVID-19 symptoms but who can still infect others.
+They give a result in 30 minutes so positive cases can isolate immediately.
+This helps stop the virus spreading.

-What happens if I get a positive lateral flow test test?
+What happens if I get a positive lateral flow test?

 What happens if I get a negative lateral flow test?